Part 9: How To Answer Comprehension Questions

 • Questions asking you to relate information from different parts of the text

-For example, the text may include difficult words that students likely won’t know.
-This information will be in a footnote or other part of the document.
-Students will need to be able to relate this information together.
+For example, the text may include difficult words that you likely won’t know.
+The definitions of these words will be in a footnote or other part of the document.
+You’ll need to be able to relate this information together.

 • Questions asking you to finish a statement